openjdk/jdk/src/java.base/share/man/java.md

        Since the AOT cache is an optimization feature, there's no guarantee that it will be compatible with all possible JVM options.
-See [JEP 483](https://openjdk.org/jeps/483), section **Consistency of training and subsequent runs** for a representative list of scenarios that may be incompatible with the AOT cache for JDK 24.
+See [JEP 483](https://openjdk.org/jeps/483), section **Consistency of training and subsequent runs** for a representative list of scenarios that may be incompatible with the AOT cache.

        These scenarios usually involve arbitrary modification of classes for diagnostic purposes and are typically not relevant for production environments.

      When the AOT cache fails to load:

-     - If `AOTMode` is `auto`, the JVM will continue execution without using the AOT cache.
+     - If `AOTMode` was originally `auto`, the JVM will continue execution without using the AOT cache.
 This is the recommended mode for production environments, especially when you may not have complete control of the command-line (e.g., your application's launch script may allow users to inject options to the command-line).